singhkpratham/geocompr/04-spatial-operations.md

 Hint: Read `?raster::focal()`.
 1. Calculate the NDVI of a Landsat image.
 Use the Landsat image provided by the **spDataLarge** package (`system.file("raster/landsat.tif", package="spDataLarge")`).
-1. This [post](https://stackoverflow.com/questions/35555709/global-raster-of-geographic-distances) shows how to compute distances to the nearest coastline using `raster::distance()`.
+1. A StackOverflow [post](https://stackoverflow.com/questions/35555709/global-raster-of-geographic-distances) shows how to compute distances to the nearest coastline using `raster::distance()`.
-Retrieve a digital elevation model of Spain, and compute a raster which represents the distance to the coast.
+Retrieve a digital elevation model of Spain, and compute a raster which represents distances to the coast across the country (hint: use `getData()`).
-(Hint: Have a look at `getData()` to retrieve a digital elevation model and administrative boundaries for Spain.)
-Before computing the distance raster, you might want to increase the resolution of the input dem raster, otherwise computing time might become too long.
-Secondly, weight the distance raster with elevation.
-Every 100 altitudinal meters should increase the distance to the coast by 10 km.
+Second, use a simple approach to weight the distance raster with elevation (other weighting approaches are possible, include flow direction and steepness); every 100 altitudinal meters should increase the distance to the coast by 10 km.
 Finally, compute the difference between the raster using the euclidean distance and the raster weighted by elevation.
-(Note that this is a very simple weighting approach.
-A more advanced approach might instead weight by flow direction, i.e. favor the steepest drop or the slightest increase in elevation.)
+Note: it may be wise to increase the cell size of the input raster to reduce compute time during this operation.